 Snakes live in a variety of ecosystems, which broadens the possibility of change.
 They live both in the countryside and suburban areas, which between them cover most of the land.
-Anywhere that humans live, apart from inner cities, there are snakes.
+Anywhere that humans live, apart from inner cities and coldest places, there are snakes.

 The most obvious change is that a lack of snakes would mean lots more rodents.
 Do you find one or two snakes a year in your yard?
 If there were none, then you would be finding lots of mice and rats instead.

 But there are deeper changes that would occur.
 An absence of snakes would have real effects on people around the world.